What Is Climate Of India ?

 - The peninsular region of the country however does not have a well defined cold weather season.

-- A high pressure system develops over north and north-western part of the country from where cold and dry winds blow outwards.
+- A high pressure system develops over the north and north-western part of the country from where cold and dry winds blow outwards.

 The Hot Dry Weather or summer season ( March to May)